radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/02-configuration.md

 23. In the Permissions section, select Allow from the drop-down menu.
 24. Select the Read, Search, Add, Delete, and Write operations.

-IMPORTANT NOTE – Users assigned to the Read Only role only need Search permissions.
+>[!warning] Users assigned to the Read Only role only need Search permissions.
 Whereas users assigned to the Global ID Viewer Design or Global ID Viewer Write roles need Search, Add, Delete, and Write permissions.